percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/xbk_option_reference.rst

 .. option:: --kill-long-query-type=all|select

    This option specifies which types of queries should be killed to unblock the global lock.
-Default is "all".
+Default is "select".

 .. option:: --lock-ddl